 Election 2026 #2

 Election 2026 #1 was intended as a warning/reminder that this is an important election year.
-In the United States, there are important elections at one or more levels of government somewhere, but every two years, we elect or re-elect over 460 of those who represent us at the Federal level.
+In the United States, there are important elections at one or more levels of government somewhere every year, but every two years, we elect or re-elect over 460 of those who represent us at the Federal level.
 No mater what political philosophy you support, it is essential that you vote.

 I tried to restrain myself in Election 2026 #1.
 I tried to keep my political opinions to myself.
 (As usual, I failed to do so.)
 Beginning with this article, all bets are off; no more restraints.